codesONLY/JavaScriptONLY/NamasteJS/E14 - Callback Functions in JS ft. Event Listeners.md

 Once the call stack is empty, it checks if the async queue is filled; then it executes those functions in the queue.

-Thus output is x, y and then timer.
+Thus output is x, undefined and then timer.

 JS is single threaded synchronous language.